WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     ~~~
     curl -sSL https://repos.insights.digitalocean.com/install.sh | sudo bash
     ~~~
-    After a few minutes, you'll see a bunch of graphs and KPIs populating your droplets dashboard.
+    After a few minutes, you'll start to see a bunch of graphs and KPIs populating your droplets dashboard.
   - Enter the command  `date` to test if the timezone is correct.
 If it doesn't show the correct time and/or desired timezone, run the following commands:
     ~~~
     dpkg --configure -a